alvinrumbaoa/inventory-monitor/README.md

 # Inventory Application (Innoventory)

-A progressive web application build to make inventory-solutions faster
+A progressive web application build to make inventory-solutions faster.

-PROBLEMS:
+Common Inventory Management Challenges

 - Repetition and Redundancy
 - No specific ETA for Deliveries.
-20 Common Inventory Management Challenges
 Inconsistent Tracking:
 Using manual inventory tracking procedures across different software and spreadsheets is time-consuming, redundant and vulnerable to errors.
 Even small businesses can benefit from a centralized inventory tracking system that includes accounting features.